Medford revisits options for wastewater upgrades, regionalization

-Though the controversial Main Street reconstruction project has monopolized much of the Medford City Council’s time and attention in 2020, the council met for a workshop Monday night to discuss an equally pressing issue: the city’s wastewater treatment plant.

-After nearly three years of back-and-forth discussion on whether Medford would upgrade its own plant or regionalize with Faribault, no clear decision has yet to be made.
-However, regionalizing with Faribault would have cost savings for the city of Medford.
+After nearly three years of back-and-forth discussion on whether Medford would upgrade its own plant or regionalize with Faribault, no clear decision has yet been made, though connecting to Faribault would mean savings for the city of Medford.

 Throughout the discussions, connecting with Faribault has remained the most cost-effective option for Medford’s wastewater woes.